NaturalNode/natural/README.md

     var natural = require('natural'),
       classifier = new natural.BayesClassifier();

-you can train the classifier on sample text. it will use reasonable defaults to tokenize and stem the text.
+You can train the classifier on sample text.
+It will use reasonable defaults to tokenize and stem the text.

     classifier.addDocument('i am long qqqq', 'buy');